reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 	./gradlew bootRun

 And try to open http://localhost:8080/post.
-You may get some error messages below:
+Use an application such as Postman to send your POST request!

 ### HTTP 405